Table of contents

 Here we list several toxic foods for dogs that you should avoid feeding to your dog at all costs to prevent an emergency visit to the Vet.
 This is by no means an exhaustive list; of foods bad for dogs as there are many other foods not specifically intended for animals that may cause illness and harm to your loved pets.
 Discuss any nutritional queries with your Vet or pet nutritionist.

 Remember, variety is the spice of life.

 Just as humans love a varied diet, so do our dogs.
-An array of different food types makes mealtimes interesting and is good for both mental and physical health.
+An array of different food types makes mealtimes interesting and is suitable for both mental and physical health.
 You will see a happier and more well-behaved dog.
 Create your dog’s meals using people food, switch up proteins and vegetables from time to time, offer him some tripe, or add an egg.
 These protein-rich additions are great for your dog’s well-being.

 The A to Z of foods bad for dogs